libertychurchuk/libertychurchuk/_messages/no-other-foundation-copy.md

 ---
-date: 2022-06-26 10:30:00 +0000
+date: 2022-07-03 10:30:00 +0000
-author: _authors/heath-van-staden.md
+author: _authors/koby-poku.md
-part: 11
+part: 12
-file: "/2022/2022-06-26.mp3"
+file: "/2022/2022-07-03.mp3"
-title: No Other Foundation-(copy)
-scripture: 1 Corinthians 3:1-15
-description: 'Paul reminds us that we have the mind of Christ and the Holy Spirit livening in us.
-We are Gods field and His building.
-There is a grace upon each of us to build, be, walk in all Jesus has for us.
-You and me are a gift to one another.
-  We are best when we truly partner together.
-Partnership is the key thought as we unpack this passage, biblical, real, invested partnership.
-And all can only be built on a solid sure foundation, no other than Jesus. '
+title: When You See Him
+scripture: Phil.
+3:1-8; Romans 1:21; Acts 16:16-34
+description: "When Paul SAW HIM, He said: \n“I count ALL THINGS loss for the excellence of the knowledge of Christ Jesus… and I count them as rubbish, that I may GAIN Christ
+  - Phil.
+3:1-8. \nIt’s not enough to see/know God, but give Him His place in every area of your life and circumstance accordingly.
+By glorifying Him for who He is, not just for what he can do or will do."
 series: _series/no-other-foundation.md
-duration: '37:42'
+duration: '48:52'
 length: 17
-image: "/v1656411002/Web_AudioGraphics_11-01_usprlc.png"
+image: "/v1657014171/07-03_tjqsy9.png"
 notes: ''
-published: false

 ---